reingart/gui2py/readme.txt

 gui2py is a GUI framework for building cross-platform "visual" desktop applications on Windows, Mac OS X, and Linux, using the Python language and the wxPython toolkit.
 Initially based on PythonCard, it was enhanced to include a modern component object model and patterns (MVC), intuitive design & inspection tools and a compact overall structure.
-It also mimics some HTML & Javascript features to make the gap between GUI and Web development smaller.
+It also mimics some HTML & Javascript features to lessen the gap between GUI and Web development, trying to have the best of both worlds.

-Place the "gui" directory in your python directory or another directory on your PYTHONPATH.
-By default, the Windows installer and distutils installer will place PythonCard in your Python2x\Lib\site-packages directory; the actual path will be different depending on your OS and version of Python.

-To install, run `python setup.py install`
+Quick Start:
-Once installed, try the sample application in this directory, running: `python sample.pyw` Also, you can start the GUI designer with: `python -m gui.tools.designer`
+Try the sample application in this directory, running: `python sample.pyw` Also, you can start the visual GUI designer with: `python -m gui.tools.designer` To install, run `python setup.py install`

 Home Page:
 https://code.google.com/p/gui2py